 - Fall/Winter 2018 – Consulted with the community, including Chinatown Community Association, Chinatown District BIA, active community members and advocates, landowners and Urban Alliance researchers.
 With community input, the scope of the project was developed and refined.

-- June 2018 – Council directed Administration to proceed in preparing a Cultural Plan for Calgary Chinatown that will inform a culturally-based Local Area Plan to replace the 1986 Chinatown ARP, subject to funding and partnerships.
+- June 2018 – Council directed to proceed with preparing a Cultural Plan for Chinatown that will inform a culturally-based Local Area Plan to replace the 1986 Chinatown ARP, subject to funding and partnerships.

 - Chinatown Historical Context Paper